 A restaurant owner can wear a lot of hats, including those of human resources manager and accountant.
 Today, there’s a range of apps and software available to help with those important parts of your job.

 Handling employee work schedules doesn’t have to be a headache for managers or employees.
-For a restaurant to run smoothly, a digital scheduler can help you communicate clearly with employees about their shifts.
+For a restaurant to run smoothly, opt for a technological solution.
+A digital scheduler can help you communicate clearly with employees about their shifts.
 These mobile-friendly tools can usually handle time off and shift swap requests, on-call lists, and other types of scheduling communications.

 Staff performance tracking

 Understand and compare the performance of staff members with OpenTable’s powerful relationship management tool.
-Get rich data at the click of a mouse to see who your top performers are, even if you have multiple restaurant locations.
-You can check each server’s average overall rating, check average, and cover average.
-It includes data from OpenTable reviews to show you what diners appreciate most in a server.
+Get rich data at the click of a mouse to see who the top performers are, even if there are multiple restaurant locations.
+Check each server’s average overall rating, check average, and cover average.
+It includes data from OpenTable reviews to demonstrate what diners appreciate most in a server.

-The current generation of payroll software does a lot of number-crunching for you.
-First of all, they can help ensure payroll is met on time, which keeps morale high.
-They help manage payroll taxes.
-And they can also help you understand attendance patterns among your employees.
+The current generation of payroll software takes the work out of number-crunching.
+They can help ensure payroll is met on time —keeping morale high —manage payroll taxes, and help you understand attendance patterns among employees.
 These systems can run the gamut from inexpensive to costly, so do some research before committing to one to ensure a good fit for your business.

 Sure, gut feelings will always play a role when it comes to business decisions.
 But data and metrics are important, too.
-OpenTable allows you to review and compare important stats, including seated guest activity, spend, and diner reviews.
-These reporting tools offer a revealing look at anonymous data points and trends across nearly 60,000 restaurants around the world.
-You can also compare your restaurant’s key metrics to others in your area.
+OpenTable allows a restaurant to review and compare important stats, including seated guest activity, spend, and diner reviews.
+These reporting tools offer a revealing look at anonymous data points and trends across nearly 50,000 restaurants around the world.
+The restaurants’ key metrics can also be compared to others in the area.

 Employee training software